afterthat97/ash-engine/README.md

 2. Press `Ctrl + C` to copy the selected item;
 3. Press `Ctrl + V` to paste it.

+### Delete

+1. Select a mesh or light;
+2. Press `BACKSPACE` to delete the selected item.

 ### Screenshots

-Press `<F10>` to take screenshots.
-(BMP only)
+Press `<F10>` to take screenshots. (automatically saved as BMP on your desktop)

 ## Build

-You don't need to download any third-party libraries.
-I have put them together with the source code.
+All the pre-compiled dependencies are placed in the `lib` directory.

 For macOS, clone this repository and type `make` to build.

 For Windows, just download the VS2017 project from the "release" page and build it.
-All `*.dll` and `*.lib` are included.
+All the dynamic libraries and the static libraries are included.